-Thematic analysis was used to identify patterns of meaning in the interviews and transform the data into codes and themes (Joffe, 2012), categorizing and labelling data chunks to allow thematic analysis (Joffe & Yardley, 2004).
+Thematic analysis was used to identify patterns of meaning in the interviews and transform the data into codes and themes (Joffe, 2012).
 NVivo 10 (QSR International, 2012) was adopted for initial coding and theme construction.
-A hybrid method (Fereday & Muir-Cochrane, 2008) was used to include both deductive and inductive codes in describing and summarizing the data.
+A hybrid method (Fereday and Muir-Cochrane, 2008) was used to include both deductive and inductive codes in describing and summarizing the data.
 The interview probes addressing problematic areas (e.g., cornering) meant that these codes were automatically present in the data.
 Other codes emerged during data analysis.

 Initial analysis involved reading the set of interviews from each participant to obtain a sense of change over time.
 Memos were added to the data to identify 'codable moments' of behavioural development in the transcripts (Boyatzis, 1998) and were summarized to construct a coding frame.
-This frame formed a template (Crabtree & Miller, 1999) and data from each participant was added into the frame until it was saturated.
+This frame formed a template (Crabtree and Miller, 1999) and data from each participant was added into the frame until it was saturated.
 Saturation was reached when all data was codable under the existing framework, and no new codes appeared to be emerging (Guest et al., 2006).
-The coding frame and initial coding of three transcripts was carried out by MRD and audited by ART (Spencer & Richie, 2012).
+The coding frame and initial coding of three transcripts was carried out by MRD and audited by ART (Spencer and Richie, 2012).
 Following Boyatzis (1998), a code book and code tree were written to define each code with a description, exclusions and examples of inclusions.
 All transcripts were then fully coded accordingly.
 Initial codes were organized into superordinate themes and subthemes with common patterns of meaning, with consideration for relationships between themes and codes.
 Tables of codes and themes were constructed to map transcripts (participant and time point) onto themes, highlighting common and individual improvements and challenges in driving across the sample.
-An example of these mapping tables can be found in the supplementary materials.

-Results
+3. Results